ecervera/solvay-nb/README.md

 # Execution (Windows)

-You need [PuTTY](http://www.putty.org/) installed in your computer.
+You need a ssh client installed in your computer: we recommend [OpenSSH for Windows](http://www.mls-software.com/opensshd.html).
+With this software, the steps for connecting to the server are the same than in Linux.
+Other software like [PuTTY](http://www.putty.org/) works too, but the configuration is slightly different.

-1. In your desktop or laptop computer, open a Windows console and run:
+1. After installing the OpenSSH client, open a Windows console and run:

-`plink -ssh solvay -L 8888:localhost:8888 "jupyter-notebook --no-browser --notebook-dir=solvay-nb"`
+`ssh solvay -L 8888:localhost:8888 "jupyter-notebook --no-browser --notebook-dir=solvay-nb"`

 2. In your browser, open the URL displayed in the terminal.

 3. Open the `INDEX.ipynb` file.

+# Stop

+Close the notebooks in your browser, and press Ctrl-C twice in your terminal.